 The length of the 90mm gun necessitated a travel lock on the rear of the hull.
 Track blocks are stowed above the rear fenders, and a folding blanket rack for the crew is attached to the rear hull plate.
 (Picture from TM 9-748 90-mm Gun Motor Carriage M36B1.)

 The open-topped turret is showcased from this angle.
 The length of the turret bustle is better illustrated, and the .50cal machine gun is stowed on the rear of the bustle.
+A spare .50cal barrel is on top of the turret bustle.
 (Picture from TM 9-748 90-mm Gun Motor Carriage M36B1.)

 Another view of the turret controls is provided here.
 (Picture from TM 9-748 90-mm Gun Motor Carriage M36B1.)